AndrewGibbs/PathFinder/README.md

 # PathFinder

-PathFinder is a Matlab toolbox for the automatic evaluation of highly oscillatory integrals, where the phase is a polynomial.
+PathFinder is a Matlab toolbox for the numerical evaluation of highly oscillatory integrals.

+Currently, PathFinder can evaluate one-dimensional integrals where the phase is a polynomial.

+PathFinder is based on automated steepest descent contour deformation, combined with Gauss quadrature.
 Full details of the algorithm, along with examples, can be found in [[1]](#references).

 ## Integrals which can be approximated by PathFinder

-Specifically, these are assumed to have the following form:
+PathFinder can approximate integrals of the form:

 $$
 I = \int_{a}^b f(z)\exp(\mathrm{i}\omega g(z)) \mathrm{d}z,
 $$

-where $g$ is a polynomial, $f$ is analytic, $\omega>0$ is a large frequency parameter.
-The endpoints $a$ and $b$ may be finite or infinite (at a complex valley).
+where $g$ is a polynomial, $f$ is analytic, $\omega>0$ is a frequency parameter, and the endpoints $a$ and $b$ may be finite or infinite (at a complex valley).

 It is assumed that $f$ doesn't grow too fast, and that the integral $I$ converges.

-## Idea behind Numerical steepest descent and PathFinder
+## The idea behind the Numerical Steepest Descent (NSD) method and PathFinder

 Steepest descent contours are directed complex contours, along which $\Re g$ is constant and $\Im g$ is strictly increasing.
 This corresponds to zero oscillation and exponential decay of the integrand.
 Compared with oscillatory integrals, exponentially decaying integrals are much easier to evaluate numerically.
-The idea behind steepest descent is to deform the original contour (from $a$ to $b$) onto a series of steepest descent contours.
+The idea behind the Numerical Steepest Descent is to deform the original contour (from $a$ to $b$) onto a series of steepest descent contours.
+Typically these pass through stationary points of $g$, that is $\xi$ where $g'(\xi)=0$.
 The value of $I[f]$ will remain the same after this deformation, by Cauchy's Theorem.

-* Close to stationary points of $g$, that is $\xi$ where $g'(\xi)=0$, the integrand of $I[f]$ is non-oscillatory, so in this region, *PathFinder* uses standard quadrature along straight line contours.
+In principle one can then apply suitable numerical quadrature rules to evaluate the contributions from the steepest descent contours.
+However, in practice, determining the steepest descent deformation for a given phase function can be complicated, and standard numerical quadrature rules may be inaccurate when multiple coalescing stationary points are present.
+PathFinder solves both these difficulties, by automating the deformation process and enclosing stationary points in a "non-oscillatory region" in which the integrand undergoes at most a bounded number of oscillations, and in which we do not attempt to trace or integrate along steepest descent contours.

-* Away from stationary points, *PathFinder* constructs steepest descent contours using an ODE solve.
+* Away from stationary points, PathFinder constructs steepest descent contours using an ODE solver combined with a Newton correction.
+* Close to stationary points, where the integrand is non-oscillatory, PathFinder connects the endpoints of different steepest descent contours using straight line contours.
-* A suitable sequence of these paths is chosen via Dijkstra's algorithm.
+* The contours obtained are used to build a graph, the shortest path through which (connecting the endpoints $a$ and $b$) is chosen via Dijkstra's algorithm.
-* Quadrature points are allocated along these contours.
+* Quadrature points are allocated along the contours in the shortest path (Gauss-Legendre for the straight-line contours near the stationary points and Gauss-Laguerre for the steepest descent contours).

 ![Example](intro_eg_CROP.png)

 ## Setup

 After downloading from GitHub, open Matlab and navigate to the PathFinder folder.
 Then run ```addPaths.m``` to add all necessary paths to the Matlab search path.

-If you have the Matlab Coder package installed, you can also run ```compile_all.m```, to produce MEX code optimised for your operating system.

 To test the code works, try running
 ```matlab